-Telstra have announced they will be switching off the 3G mobile network [ Next G ] in June-2024.
-While this is still a while away, there making the announcement now so there customers have plenty of time to change to newer devices if they have a 3G only device.
+Telstra has announced they will be switching off the 3G mobile network [Next G] in June 2024.
+While this is still a while away, they are making the announcement now, so their customers have plenty of time to switch to newer devices if they have a 3G-only device.

-Between now and then they will be upgrading and expanding there 4G coverage to a materially equivalent size and reach to there 3G footprint.
+Between now and then, they will be upgrading and expanding their 4G coverage to a materially equivalent size and reaching their 3G footprint.

-They launched the 3G network in 2006 and it was cutting edge technology at the time.
-They now offer there customers extensive 4G coverage which provides vastly better data speeds and improved customer experience.
+They launched the 3G network in 2006, and it was innovative technology at the time.
+They now offer their customers extensive 4G coverage, which provides vastly better data speeds and an improved customer experience.

-The telco said in a blog post.
-We are working to assess our product range and all current areas with 3G only coverage in order to give there customers the best possible experience on 4G and 5G"As customers increasingly move from 3G to take up the benefits of newer technology they will be repurposing the 850MHz spectrum, currently used to provide 3G coverage, to support there 5G rollout.
+The telco said this in a blog post.
+We are working to assess our product range and all current areas with 3G-only coverage to give their customers the best possible experience on 4G and 5G."

 The last time the telco shut down a network was in 2016 with the closure of its 2G network.
-There was far less lead time on the implementation of that decision, with it only being announced in 2014.
-This time around Australians have over four years to prepare.
+There was far less lead time for the implementation of that decision, with it only being announced in 2014.
+This time around, Australians have over four years to prepare.

-Any GPS Tracking devices utilizing 3G (NextG) 850MHz modules will cease functioning in June 2024.
+Any GPS tracking devices utilising 3G (NextG) 850MHz modules will cease functioning in June 2024.

-While Telstra are maintaining the NextG network until June 2024, you may notice a reduction in coverage in some areas where tuning and re-farming is taking place.
+While Telstra is maintaining the NextG network until June 2024, you may notice a reduction in coverage in some areas where tuning and re-farming is taking place.

-Customers with 3G GPS vehicle trackers, personal alarms can either upgrade to a 4G device, or change their sim cards, if compatible frequency's permit to another provider Optus or Vodafone who have not announced shutdown dates yet.
+Customers with 3G GPS vehicle trackers, personal alarms can either upgrade to a 4G device or change their SIM cards if compatible frequency permits to another provider, Optus or Vodafone, who have not announced shutdown dates yet.

 If you are not a Keep Track GPS customer and are interested in upgrading your GPS tracking devices to a 4G version, please contact us at firstname.lastname@example.org